jpleasu/gramma/tools/g42glf/README.md

   don't want to generate an arbitrary value outside the specified range, you can implement a `neg` gfunc or fix it.
 - other constructs get gfunc names as well: `eof` and `any`
+- Antlr4 actions execute code during the parse.  g4toglf will pass the string contents of an action to a gfunc `action`.
 - if the tokenizer skips whitespace, you need to decide where to generate whitespace.  e.g. add spaces to keyword literals.
 - recursion is unchecked, so if sampling the resulting grammar hangs, identify alternations where the recursive route is taken and make them less likely.

-Once you've generate a grammar that gramma can parse, you can experiment with
+Once you've got GLF that gramma can parse, you can experiment with
 ```bash
     ./tryitout.py my_new_grammar.glf
 ```
 If the sample takes more than 5 seconds, every 5 seconds the StackWatcher sideeffect will dump a count of rules on the generation stack.
 You should consider limiting the recursions that cause the most frequent rules.